Saiyeux/Efficient-and-Accurate-Template-based-Reconstruction-of-Deformable-Surfaces/README.md

 - Writing the Readme
 - preprocessing of the reference image, for better trackable feature points
 - Mesh_Visualizer -> Bad programmed and I dont know why it works.
 Make it proper!
+- Drawing Keypoints can be more precise! at the moment I draw all!

 ## License